 Since equilibrium implies minimum Helmholtz free energy for a given volume and number, and since the bulk free energy is ipso facto independent of shape, the goal is to determine the shape that minimizes the integrated surface free energy of the crystal.
 The prescription takes the following form: One begins by creating a polar plot of the surface free energy as a function of orientation angle (of the surface normal) and draws a perpendicular plane (or line in 2D) through the tip of each ray.
-(There are many fine reviews of this subject in Refs [20-23].)
-Since the surface free energy in three dimensions (3D) is frequently denoted by γ , this is often called a γ plot.
+(There are many fine reviews of this subject by Chernov [1960], Frank [1962], Mullins [1962], and Jackson [1975].)
+Since the surface free energy in 3D (three dimensions) is frequently denoted by γ , this is often called a γ plot.
 The shape is then the formed by the interior envelope of these planes or lines, often referred to as a pedal.
 At zero temperature, when the free energy is just the energy, this shape is a polyhedron in 3D and a polygon in 2D, each reflecting the symmetry of the underlying lattice.
-At finite temperature, the shapes become more complex.
-In 2D, the sharp corners are rounded.
+At finite temperature the shapes become more complex.
+In 2D the sharp corners are rounded.
 In 3D, the behavior is richer, with two possible modes of evolution with rising temperature.
-For what Wortis terms type-A crystals, all sharp boundaries smooth together, while in type-B, first the corners smooth, then above a temperature denoted T_0 , the edges also smooth.
-The smooth regions correspond to thermodynamic rough phases, with height-height correlation functions that diverge for large lateral separation l-like l^{α} , with α (typically $0 < \alpha < 1$) called the roughening exponent-in contrast to facets, where they attain some finite value as $l \rightarrow \infty$ [5].
-The faceted regions in turn correspond to first-order and second-order phase transitions, respectively.
+For what Wortis terms type-A crystals, all sharp boundaries smoothen together, while in type-B, first the corners smooth, then above a temperature denoted T_0 the edges also smooth.
+The smooth regions correspond to thermodynamic rough phases, with height-height correlation functions that diverge for large lateral separation l-like l^{α} , with α (typically $0 < \alpha < 1$) called the roughening exponent-in contrast to facets, where they attain some finite value as $l \to \infty$ [Pimpinelli and Villain 1998].
+The faceted regions in turn correspond to "frozen" regions.
+Pursuing the correspondence, sharp and smooth edges correspond to first-order and second-order phase transitions, respectively.

 The aim of this chapter is primarily to explore physical ideas regarding ECS and the underlying Wulff constructions.
 This topic has also attracted considerable interest in the mathematics community.
-Readers interested in more formal and sophisticated approaches are referred to two books, Refs [24,25] and to many articles, including [26-36].
-Particular attention is devoted to the origin of sharp edges on the ECS, the impact of reconstructed or adsorbed surface phases coexisting with unadorned phases, and the role and nature of possible attractive stepestep interactions.
+Readers interested in more formal and sophisticated approaches are referred to two books, Dobrushin et al. [1992] and Cerf and Picard [2006] and to many articles, including De Coninck et al. [1989], Fonesca [1991], Pfister [1991], Fonesca and Müller [1992], Dacorogna and Pfister [1992], Dobrushin et al. [1993], Miracle-Sole and Ruiz [1994], Almgren and Taylor [1996], Peng et al. [1999], Miracle-Sole [1999, 2013].